smagara/AgilitySports_api/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
+Delete any non-relevant sections or items.

 ## Dependencies
 - First dependency